-Fish is a great choice for supplementing your canine’s food, but often larger fish are likely to have toxins, so stick to smaller fish such as sardines, anchovies and mackerel.
+Fish is a great choice for supplementing your canine’s food, but often larger fish are likely to have toxins, so stick to smaller fish such as sardines, anchovies, and mackerel.

 If you freeze the fish for a couple of weeks before using, you’ll kill possible parasites.
 If you prefer the canned variety, you can purchase those instead.
-In either case, your dog will receive the benefits of calcium, Omega-3s and protein.
+In either case, your dog will receive the benefits of calcium, Omega-3s, and protein.

-These microscopic algae are an excellent source of trace minerals, antioxidants and carotenoids as well as vitamins.
+These microscopic algae are an excellent source of trace minerals, antioxidants, and carotenoids as well as vitamins.
 Containing large amounts of DHA and EPA Omega-3s, they support immune and cognitive functions and aid joint health.
 They’ll also assist digestive activity and can help prevent cancer.

-Green-lipped mussels to be exact, these creatures are full of Omega acids, enzymes and antioxidants.
+Green-lipped mussels to be exact, these creatures are full of Omega acids, enzymes, and antioxidants.
 As a natural supplier of glycosaminoglycans, they’ve been linked to easing discomfort and inflammation in connection with arthritis.

-You can purchase them in powdered form or as frozen treats that you can give your protection dog every day to help with movement, healthy skin and a well-functioning heart.
+You can purchase them in powdered form or as frozen treats that you can give your protection dog every day to help with movement, healthy skin, and a well-functioning heart.

 Seafood That You Should Be Careful With

 Fresh, wild-caught shrimp is the best choice when it comes to this shellfish.
-However, you want to be sure to purchase shrimp from a trusted vendor since most of what you’ll find in your normal shopping outlets is farm-raised shrimp that frequently have unwanted chemicals from antibiotics and pesticides.
+However, you want to be sure to purchase shrimp from a trusted vendor since most of what you’ll find in your normal shopping outlets are farm-raised shrimp that frequently have unwanted chemicals from antibiotics and pesticides.